Sanctions: The US Perspective

 Under secondary sanctions, access by a non-US company to US markets or the US financial system may be restricted, including by being added to the SDN List, if it engages in certain conduct relating to Iran, Russia or North Korea.

-The US government can learn of a potential sanctions violation in a number of ways, including through voluntary self-disclosure (VSD), a report of a blocked or rejected transaction, referral from another government agency and even publicly available information, such as a media report.
+The US government can learn of a potential sanctions violation in several ways, including through voluntary self-disclosure (VSD), a report of a blocked or rejected transaction, referral from another government agency and even publicly available information, such as a media report.

 If a company learns of a potential violation, it may submit a VSD to OFAC.
 This has many benefits, including a significant reduction in the base penalty for a potential enforcement action.
 However, parties should carefully consider whether to file based on the circumstances of and facts surrounding the potential violation and their history of engagement with OFAC.